 After I climbed the stairs to the third floor of Lillian H. Smith Library to visit the Merril Collection, I admired the way the shape of the room hugged the curve of the library’s central atrium.

 A few minutes later, I was warmly greeted by Lorna Toolis, Head of the Collection.
 I’m very grateful to Ms. Toolis, who took me under her knowledgeable wing as she walked me through row upon row of reference stacks that are home to an astonishing diversity of materials.

 To accommodate such a robust archive, the library installed compact shelves which can be manually moved closer together so that aisles between rows of shelving disappear at will.
 At one point during my visit, another librarian called out a warning that she was about to turn one of the silver wheels to move a shelving unit.
-(No Collection Heads or library bloggers were fatally squashed in this potential Temple of Biblio-Doom scenario).
+(Providentially, no Collection Heads or library bloggers were squashed in this potential Temple of Biblio-Doom).

 Standing clear of the moving shelves, Lorna revealed the open secrets of an amazing collection.
 Her enthusiasm was contagious as she explained that she’d loved science fiction ever since grade 3, when she discovered a stack of books in her grandmother’s attic.
-A personal collector of science fiction since age fourteen, Lorna’s justifiable pride in the Merril Collection was tangible.
+A personal collector of science fiction since age fourteen, Lorna’s justifiable pride in the Merril’s scholarly legacy was tangible.

 I felt privileged to tour this special place.
 Along the way, I saw critical works on Batman and Buffy the Vampire Slayer, graphic novels, fanzines, anthologies, comic collections, rare magazines, games, artwork in map drawers, and material about UFO’s.
 There was even a shelf devoted to alien linguistics, a phrase I’d never heard before.